 the steady state is stable.
 Fishing selectivity is modelled as a knife-edge

 function with one parameter,

-which species are selected.
-Each species can either be fished by the same
+species are selected.
+Each species can either be fished by the same gear

-and the order of selectivity size is that of the asymptotic size).
+of selectivity size is that of the maximum size).

 MizerParams object can be projected forward using

 project() like any other